 The unthinkable – the Coronavirus pandemic

-A thorough review of the hall finances included allocation of reserves.
+The hall finances are closely monitored and always include reserves.
 As well as putting money aside for foreseeable items such as roof troubles, window repairs and so on, we also ring-fenced running costs for two years in the event that the hall lost income.
 Having this money ‘in pots’ allowed us to continue applying for grants despite having reserves.
 The land was secured for the charity, the bookings were healthy and varied, the building was well looked after – what could possibly produce this situation?

 Like the rest of the world – in March 2020 we found out the answer.
-Most of our hirers had already decided to suspend activities when lockdown was declared on March 23rd, two days short of the 55th anniversary of our charity registration.
-At time of writing (August 2020) the hall remains closed to the public.
-A sub-committee has been meeting via Zoom and working hard on reopening proposals.
+Lockdown was declared on March 23rd, two days short of the 55th anniversary of our charity registration.
+After a lot of reading, digesting guidance and meetings on zoom, the hall reopened on September 14th.
 Things will be different for a while, but we hope to welcome back at least some of our hirers before too long.
 The committee continue to monitor guidance and keep things updated.

 We put in a grant application to the National Lottery just before lockdown, and were delighted to receive the funding.
 The money was used to upgrade our lighting system – read all about it on this link.
-We also completed an order placed before lockdown, and so the hall now has a bluetooth speaker system available to all hirers.
+The hall now also has a bluetooth speaker system available to all hirers.

 Towards our centenary…

 The work always goes on, (open or not!) as anyone who owns a property will understand.
 We pride ourselves on making the hall somewhere that people want to be.
-We ensure that we are up to date with ever-changing charity, health and safety and financial legislation.
+Like all responsible organisations, we ensure that we are up to date with ever-changing charity, health and safety and financial legislation.

 The current committee continue the work of nearly a century, and new members are always warmly welcomed.